-The ISO 14001 environmental management standard has existed for many years since 1996 when the first standard was published.
+The ISO 14001 environmental management standard has existed since 1996 when the first standard was published.
 It is a mandated requirement in the automotive sector if you are a Tier I supplier and has become a significant barrier for new suppliers interested in working with Tier I suppliers or attempting to become one themselves.
 The 2015 standard is the latest revision from the International Organization of Standards.
 Within it are multiple new requirements focused on such things as improved risk management, proactive improvement principles, greater leadership responsibilities, process approaches to auditing, and a significant focus on life-cycle assessments for products being made in the 21st Century global economy.

-An interactive workshop designed for individuals assigned to conduct process audits for the new ISO14001 Environmental Management standard.
+This is an interactive workshop designed for individuals assigned to conduct process audits for the new ISO14001 Environmental Management standard.

 This class will deliver all the requirements necessary for success in internal auditing for you and your team.
 It covers in detail: